 Fieldwork in hostile places

-If you're planning on undertaking fieldwork in a hostile and/or complex environment there is an intensive subject to help your preparations.
+If you are planning on undertaking fieldwork in a hostile and/or complex environment, the university offers an intensive subject to help your preparations.
 For more information, visit Fieldwork in Complex and Hostile Places (DEVT90042).
 PhD students should apply through the Community Access Program (CAP).

 - If any of the hazards associated with the method of travel, activity or the destination are assessed as high risk, you must complete a risk assessment form.